abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_7_Control_Flow/Section_7.md

 - ***Infinite loop***: There is no obligation to put any parameters in the loop statement, sometime useful for monitoring data or listening for connections.

+## While loop

+- Mechanisim for repeating a set of statements allows execution to continue for as long as a specifierd logical expresision evaluates to true.

+- ***while(expression)***.

+- The condition for continuation of the wile loop is tested at the start, if expression starts out false, none of the loop statement will execute.

+- While loop, the body is executed while the condition is true, but in the do-while loop the body is executed for the first time unconditionally.

+- *do statement while(expression)*.

+- *Which loop to use?*: Decide whether is pre or post test needed, while loop for logic controlled loops and the for loop for counter controlled loops.